xwmx/nb/README.md

   for creating an ebook.
 Edit the title page and chapters using normal `nb` commands, then use `nb ebook publish` to generate an epub file.

-  Chapters are expected to be markdown files with a sequential numeric filename prefixes for ordering:
+  Chapters are expected to be markdown files with sequential numeric filename prefixes for ordering:

     01-example.md